 Help improve the health outcomes of migrants, refugees and asylum seekers by volunteering with non-profit health promotion charity, The Water Well Project (WWP).

-WWP was founded in 2012 by the daughter of two Vietnamese refugees, Dr Linny Kimly Phuong with the aim to assist refugees, migrants or asylum seekers with their health concerns by providing practical health information.
+WWP was founded in 2012 by the daughter of two Vietnamese refugees, Dr Linny Kimly Phuong with the aim of assisting refugees, migrants or asylum seekers with their health concerns by providing practical health information.

 The project’s name is inspired by traditional communities where the water well was the central gathering place for the community to meet and talk.
 The idea is volunteers deliver the information at already established community groups.